davidgranstrom/SuperPrism/README.md

 A diffuser SynthDef should have exactly 1 input and 1 output.
 Use `XOut.ar` to route the output and define one argument named `drywet` to control the dryness/wetness of the effect and one argument called `bus` which will provide the input/output signal. drywet = 0 would simply bypass the effect (without freeing the synth).
 Take a look at the existing SynthDefs in `synthdefs.scd` for examples.

+---

+### Copyright

+    SuperPrism
+    Copyright (C) 2018 David Granström

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.